 After having positioned the batteries in the chosen compartment, you can connect output cables to the solar charge controller.
 Pay attention to connect positive and negative poles correctly.
 At this stage, we highly recommend to add fuses to positive cables.
 Fuses act as circuit breakers and, thanks to their breaking capacity, they prevent high return current from damaging the solar charge controller.
 If you have more batteries, you should interconnect them so that they are recognized by the regulator as a single battery block.

 If the electronic or electrical equipment of your motorhome requires the absorption of direct current (12V), your FV system is complete.
-On the contrary, if some devices require absorption of alternating current (220V), you will need an inverter (see article for further information on different types of inverters).
+On the contrary, if some devices require absorption of alternating current (220V), you will need an inverter.
 The inverter should be connected to the output cables of your batteries (pay attention to positive and negative poles) and will then furnish energy directly to your electronic or electrical devices.

 Once the wiring stage terminated, it’s good practice to check the output of your FV system by comparing the electrical data given by the solar charge controller with the data measured – through a current clamp or a voltmeter – directly on the cables outgoing the panels and ingoing the batteries.
 If you use the current clamp, you will only have to register the value given by the negative pole when this is connected to the solar charge controller and batteries are (partially) charged.
 On the contrary, if you want to measure the voltage, you will only need to check it at the end of panel cables with the voltmeter (where cables connect to the terminal board of the regulator).